disketteomelette/smrp-pi/LEEME.md

 # smrp-pi
+Short Message Radiopacket Protocol for Raspberry Pi (3b) Frequency Key Shifting experiment

-SMRP-PI is a very simple radio packet protocol for deliver short messages at about ~90 characters per minute.
-This experiment is focused in find some reliability of the message (integrity) instead of speed.
+SMRP-PI is a very simple FSK radio packet protocol for deliver short messages at about ~90 characters (ASCII/UTF-8) per minute.
+This experiment is more focused in some integrity instead of speed.
 This experiment takes advantage of "rpitx" project, which permits transmit radio using the PWM GPIO port of raspberry pi.
 This protocol is intended for transmit short-length information from weather stations, non-critical sensors, automatic digital signage updates, or some kind of notifications.
+The message is coded using generated square tones between 2 and 3000 Hz.

 * LEGAL NOTE *